meher12/unitTesting-junit-mockito-mockMvc/README.md

      3. Add code to GradeBookController to check for error page ... make the test pass
 ### GradeBook App - Student Grades:
 #### TDD for Student and Grade Service:
 1. process for Math grades:
    * Create a Failing test
    * Create a Passing test
 2. The similar process for Science grades:
    * To resolve "Failed to load ApplicationContext error" must write this code in MvcWebAppApplication main class
     ```
        @Bean
        @Scope(value="prototype")
        @Qualifier("scienceGrade")
        ScienceGrade getScienceGrade(){
           return new ScienceGrade();
        }
     ```
 3. History Grades it's the same process
 4. Failing Test (grade range outside of range: 0-100)
 5. Insert/Cleanup sample data with @BeforeEach and @AfterEach for Math, Science and History grades
 6. Update tests, for student grades verify that we have a specific number of grades:
    Refactor grade service for Collection
 7. TDD to delete grades (math, science and history)
+8. Test for deleting grade (invalid grade id/invalid subject)